TsengPinRuei/JustCode/README.md

 JustCode is a single-machine coding practice app inspired by LeetCode.
 It runs a React frontend and an Express backend on your own computer, stores problems as files under `problems/`, and executes Java or Python3 solutions locally or in Docker.

 The project is meant for personal learning and local practice.
-It is not a hosted multi-user online judge.
+It is not a hosted multi-user online judge, and it does not need an account, database, API key, or cloud service for normal local use.

 ![JustCode](https://img.shields.io/badge/JustCode-v1.0-green)
 ![License](https://img.shields.io/badge/license-MIT-blue)